-$\textbf{Courses} \ (\textbf{type}, \, \textbf{number of weekly contact hours}, \, \textbf{language} - \textbf{if other than German})$
+Courses (type, number of weekly contact hours, language - if other than German)

-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

 - a) written examination (approx. 75 minutes) or - b) presentation (approx. 20 minutes) with handout (approx. 2 pages) or - c) presentation of project results (approx. 20 minutes) or - d) term paper (approx. 10 pages) or - e) a total of approx. 5 hours of completing exercises or - f) oral examination (approx. 25 minutes)